HenokBerhanu/3D-NTN/README.md

 ## OpenSand emulator
 * The OpenSand satellite emulator consists of three components, **Satellite**, **Gateway**, and **Terminal**.
-* these components are built as a docker container from the directory, **/home/vagrant/3D-NTN/build_images/opensand-simulator/opensand**.
+* These components are built as a docker container from the directory, **/home/vagrant/3D-NTN/build_images/opensand-simulator/opensand**.

 ## UERANSIM
 Is used to build docker images for gNB and UE.
 Running a shell file **build_ran.sh** in the directory **/home/vagrant/3D-NTN/build_images/build_ran.sh** will build the gNB and UE.